containers/podman-desktop/website/docs/discover-podman-desktop.md

 - Push an image to a cluster internal registry.
 - Import images from your local machine into the container engine.

+For more details, refer to [Working with container images](/docs/containers/images).

 ### Manage Kubernetes-based environment

 ![kubernetes](img/kubernetes-component.png)

 Access the **Kubernetes** page in the UI to do the Kubernetes-related tasks:

-- Create a Kubernetes resource after applying a Kubernetes YAML configuration.
+- Create a Kubernetes resource after [applying a Kubernetes YAML configuration](/docs/kubernetes/applying-a-yaml-manifest).
 - Search or delete a Kubernetes resource.
 - View the summary and Kubernetes configuration of the Kubernetes resource.
-- Edit the configuration of the Kubernetes resource and apply those changes to your cluster directly from the UI.
+- [Edit the configuration](/docs/kubernetes/configuring-editing-kube-object#procedure-updating-an-existing-object) of the Kubernetes resource and apply those changes to your cluster directly from the UI.

 For more details, refer to [From containers to Kubernetes](/docs/kubernetes).